 Contact the Nutrition Department directly about course registration for newly-accepted and enrolled students.
-If you have not completed undergraduate prerequisite courses, which must be in progress, near completion or complete at the time of application, you may register through the Dorothea Dix Scholar's Program (undergraduate adult continuing education department) as a non-degree (special) student since most prerequisites are considered undergraduate courses.
+If you have not completed undergraduate required courses, for the M.S. or C.S.N. which must be in progress, near completion or complete at the time of application, you may register through the Dorothea Dix Scholar's Program (undergraduate adult continuing education department) as a non-degree (special) student since most required courses are considered undergraduate courses.
 You would need to complete their non-degree student application.
 If you have any questions regarding this process, the Dix Office can be reached at 617.521.2500 and dix@simmons.edu.